DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "?
 Yep!"

-Towards Rinne who replied, without even noticing.
+Making sure that that Rinne, who replied so cheerfully, wouldn't notice:

 "...It is really bad for my heart" _TL Note:_ jp. `心臓に悪い` not joking.
 I'm surprised too, how can it be bad :)

 Kai tiredly exhaled.

 Few minutes later.

 "Humans are so unfair."

 While carefully wiping her hair with towel.
-Rinne, who was in provided by hotel nightgown, was sitting on bed and started talking her thoughts.
+Rinne who sat on the bed in provided nightdress started talking as if <span title="Never know how to express ふと思いついた">pouting</span>.

 "Kai, humans are just unfair!"

 "...Why?"

-"Because being able to bath in such warm water.
+"Because they are able to bath in such warm water.
 It is first time I was able to enjoy it so much."

 "What, if you enjoyed it, then isn't it good?"